restevesd/udacity/README.md

 ## Motivation
 Working on these aspects related to business or real-world applications of how the data could be used:
-- Prices Overview
-- Listings count Overview
+- Location Overview
-- Find busiest time of the year for this city
-- Occupancy rate and Number of reviews over time
-- Price Modelling
+- Types of business nearby
+- Where to put a point of attention

 ## Results
 - Found that we can divide the bank's points of attention into **two categories**